asaparova/llm-ieeg-reporting-framework/README.md

 5. Run seizure detection.
 6. Generate structured JSON summaries.
 7. Run LLM reporting.
-8. Compare generated results with thesis tables, figures, and reports.
+8. Compare generated results with the reference outputs included in the repository.

 See detailed instructions: